delebash/Dans-Programming-Error-Notes/Github.md

     git push -f https://github.com/delebash/ElectronAureliaPouchSyncfusion.git master

-## .gitignore config files that you want an initial copy file on the remote repository but after that no changes should be committed  ##
+## .gitignore to ingore config files that you want an initial copy on the remote repository but after that no changes should be committed  ##

 1. commit file
 1. add to .gitignore